Who Should I Pick As My Personal Representative/Executor?

 Don’t use someone who doesn’t have a basic financial understanding of pluses and minuses.
 Yes, he or she will be able to hire lawyers and accountants, but a good deal of what that person must do is to keep your affairs organized.
 If your designee cannot do it in his or her own life, then he or she cannot do it for you.

-Is that person a family member?
-A trusted adviser (generally, financial advisers are barred from so serving and attorneys will do it reluctantly, perhaps for longstanding clients) A friend?
-Remember, any person so serving may be paid for his or her time, sacrifice and efforts, so that shouldn’t be a concern.
+Is that person a law member?
+A trusted adviser (generally, financial advisers are barred from so serving and attorneys will do it reluctantly, perhaps for longstanding clients).
+A friend?
+Remember, any person serving may be paid for his or her time, sacrifice and efforts, so that shouldn’t be a concern.
 It need not be the same person for everything; one size doesn’t always fit all.

 Counsel can help you narrow the selection of your agents in this process.
-It’s one of the things we do at Cunningham, Chernicoff & Warshawsky when we help you with your estate planning needs.
+It’s one of the things we do at Cunningham, Chernicoff & Warshawsky, P.C., when we help you with your estate planning needs.

 Your future begins now.